MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/Set-CMDriver.md

 Specifies an array of administrative categories.
 Assign the device drivers to an administrative category for filtering purposes, such as Desktops or Notebooks categories.

-To obtain an administrative category object, use **Get-CMCategory**.
+To obtain an administrative category object, use the **Get-CMCategory** cmdlet.

 ```yaml
 Type: IResultObject[]